Hubbs' beaked whale: Behavior

+Social behavior

+Pod size and behavior is unknown for this species.
+The extensive scarring observed on males suggests aggressive male–male competition, possibly involving jousting behavior in which one or both teeth are used to inflict wounds on opponents.
+This combat likely allows males to physically exclude rivals and may indicate a polygynous or harem-like mating system based on dominance.

+Food and feeding

 Stomach contents of stranded M. carlhubbsi contained squid beaks, fish otoliths, and fish bones.
 Prey species included Gonatus sp., Chauliodus macouni, Icichthys lockingtoni, and Poromitra crassiceps.
+Other known prey are Octopoteuthis deletron, Lampanyctus regalis, Stigmatoteuthis dofleni and Onychoteuthis borealijaponica, which seems to be an important prey item.
+Like other Mesoplodon species, it is presumed to be a deep-diving, echolocating suction-feeder, creating a negative pressure cavity in its mouth by retracting its tongue and expanding the throat grooves, powerfully drawing prey inside like a vacuum.

+Reproduction

 Researchers assume calving takes place in the summer based on lengths of neonatal specimens, gestational period, and fetal growth in most cetaceans.
 On October 3 they found a 90 cm fetus which had about 160 cm of growth before birth which gives an estimated time of birth of about mid-May.
-A few acoustic and other behavioral observations were made of stranded M. carlhubbsi when they were held briefly in captivity.
+Calves are about 2.5 m (8.2 ft) at birth A few acoustic and other behavioral observations were made of stranded M. carlhubbsi when they were held briefly in captivity.
+They are estimated to be physically mature at around 4.9 m to 5 m.
 A stereotyped beaked whale echolocation pulse type (termed BW37V) is thought to be made by this species but has not been linked to a sighting, so this attribution is considered provisional.

 Conservation

 The species has been occasionally killed by Japanese whalers and has been caught in driftnets off California.
 Recent strandings in Hawaii have occurred, supporting the theory of open ocean habitation by this species.
 Threats include fishing and harvesting of aquatic resources, pollution, and climate change.
 M. carlhubbsi are occasionally taken by Japanese whalers and small cetacean fisheries.
 Incidental catches in drift gillnets occur sporadically off the coast of California.
 Climate change and severe weather may cause M. carlhubbsi to shift habitat.
 Also, as with most beaked whales, they may be vulnerable to loud anthropogenic sounds, especially those generated by navy sonar and seismic exploration.